zeqli-utd/AOSProject3/README.md

-# CS6378 Advanced Operating System Project 3
+# CS6378 Advanced operating system, Spring 2017
-### Implemtation of distributed mutual exclusion algorithm
+### Project 3: Implemtation of distributed mutual exclusion algorithm

 The build-in configuration file is as follow